LimbedAndHeadedMachine/sr5tools/Core Concepts/Skills.md

 ## Magical Skills

 ### *Counterspelling*
 Counterspelling is a defensive skill used to defend against magical attacks and dispel sustained magical spells.
+Counterspelling uses [[Attributes#Magic|Magic]].
 	**Default:** No
 	**Skill Group:** Sorcery
 	**Specializations:** By spell type (Combat Spells, Detection Spells, etc.)

 ### *Ritual Spellcasting*
 Ritual spellcasting is a spellcasting skill used to cast ritual spells.
+Ritual Spellcasting uses [[Attributes#Magic|Magic]].
 	**Default:** No
 	**Skill Group:** Sorcery
 	**Specializations:** By keyword (Anchored Spell, etc)

 ### *Spellcasting*
 The Spellcasting skill permits the character to channel mana into effects known as spells.
+Spellcasting uses [[Attributes#Magic|Magic]].
 	**Default:** No
 	**Skill Group:** Sorcery
 	**Specializations:** By spell type (Combat Spells, Detection Spells, etc.)

 ### *Banishing*
 Banishing is used to disrupt the link between spirits and the physical world.
 Banished spirits are forced to return to their native plane and are no longer required to complete unfulfilled services.
+Banishing uses [[Attributes#Magic|Magic]].
 	**Default:** No
 	**Skill Group:** Conjuring
 	**Specializations:** By spirit type (Spirits of Air, Spirits of Man, etc.)

 ### *Binding*
 Binding is used to compel a summoned spirit to perform a number of additional services.
+Binding uses [[Attributes#Magic|Magic]].
 	**Default:** No
 	**Skill Group:** Conjuring
 	**Specializations:** By Spirit type (Spirits of Fire, Spirits of Earth, etc.)

 ### *Summoning*
 This skill is used to summon spirits.
+Summoning uses [[Attributes#Magic|Magic]].
 	**Default:** No
 	**Skill Group:** Conjuring
 	**Specializations:**  By spirit type (Spirits of Earth, Spirits of Man, etc.)